openedx/edx-platform/docs/internal/restful-api-spec.md

 modify an existing XBlock instance instead creates a new instance, and returns a reference to that newly-created instance.

+`type` refers to the ID of an XBlock Type, and`type_version` is refers to the version of the XBlock Type.
+If `type_version` is null or is unspecified, it is assumed that the instance is an instance of the latest version of this XBlock Type that the server supports.

 + Parameters
     + id (required, UUID, `a7e3233a-c19d-40d4-b450-2046bd099501`)
         The ID of the snapshot that contains this xblock, usually a UUID.